 Beauty Science: What is Mascara Really Made Of?

 There's so much more to beauty products than meets the eyes.
-With cutting-edge technology, powerful ingredients, and innovative breakthroughs there's a lot that goes into our beloved skincare, hair, and makeup products.
-In our new beauty science series, we're taking a deep look at the amazing ways our favorite beauty go-tos work and why.
+With cutting-edge technology, powerful ingredients, and innovative breakthroughs, there's a lot that goes into our beloved skincare, hair, and makeup products.
+We're taking a deep look at the amazing ways our favorite beauty go-tos work and why.
 Our first topic?
 The always classic mascara.
 We tapped Dr. Victoria Fraser, Director Scientific Communications Consumer Beauty at P&G to divulge the inner workings of mascara.
 (For anyone who's heard talks of mascara being made of bat droppings, it's time to set the record straight!)

 1. What are the key ingredients in mascara that give it the inky consistency we love?

 "Mascaras typically get their black inky color from combining different types of iron oxides, to give shades from black through to browns.
 The particle size of iron oxides (also known as pigments) can also impact the color and so finely milling the pigments can enhance the richness of the color."